Delphinium species a-n are found on this wiki page

 The first photo below by Bob Rutemoeller is of a yellow flowered one that appeared in a group of seedlings and is growing in a garden in Northern California.
 The second photo shows the leaves of one that was planted out and survived a couple of years before it disappeared.
 The new leaves were eaten showing the necessity of protection from birds and snails and slugs.
-The last two pictures show flowers of one that at least the first year seems happy growing in a large container sunk in a raised bed and supported.
-The last three photos were taken by Mary Sue Ittner
+The next two pictures show flowers of one that at least the first year seems happy growing in a large container sunk in a raised bed and supported.
+The last photo shows another plant flowering the second year after being grown from seed.
+The last four photos were taken by Mary Sue Ittner

-Delphinium decorum is a short species with dark blue purple flowers that grows from tuberous roots and is found in grassy coastal areas in California and southern Oregon.
+Delphinium decorum Fisch. & C.A.Mey. is a short species with dark blue purple flowers that grows from tuberous roots and is found in grassy coastal areas in California and southern Oregon.
 It has shiny leaves that are not as dissected as some species and is very hairy.
-Photo by Mary Sue Ittner.
+Photos by Mary Sue Ittner.

 Delphinium hansenii subsp. hansenii is found in oak woodland and has dark blue-purple to white or pink flowers.
 Photos by Bob Rutemoeller and Mary Sue Ittner.
 Grown from Northwest Native Seeds 00-216 this plant now in the ground instead of a container is very tall with many more flowers.
 It blooms in summer.